proactis-documentation/documentation-source/docs/p2p/customimaging.md

 + Add a public class called __Search__ which implements the __grsImageIface.ISearch__ interface.

 + Write an implementation of the following methods.
-    -   GetImage
+    -   SearchForUnprocessedImages

 ---

 ### SearchForUnprocessedImages
-Allows users to enter criteria to filter the display of unprocessed images.
+Returns a list of unprocessed images based on the search criteria entered by the user.

 ![alt text](../img/p2p/imaging/search.JPG "Search")

+#### Signature

 ```C#
 string ISearch.SearchForUnprocessedImages(string DetailsXML)